sanagrwl/sanagrwl.github.io/_posts/2019-04-12-sem-verison.md

     # output: v/1.0-2-g6031055
 ```

-<mark>Ensure that you have your very first commit tagged with 'v/' pattern.</mark>

 The above output is giving you the latest tag that matches `v/*`, number of commits since that tag `2` and the current commit, prepended with letter `g` `6031055`.

 The `sem_version` method simply uses this to create a semantic version, with patch number is just the number of commits.
 The `basename` command simply removes `v/` from the `git describe` output.

+<mark>Ensure that you have your very first commit tagged with 'v/' pattern.</mark>

 This makes it easier and consistent way of automating sem versionig in your CI/CD tools.
 And as a human, one would only need to look at tags that matches pattern `v/*`.
-You can have your CI/CD tools push proper semantic versioned tags, but their will be always a clear distinction between automated vs manual tags.
+You can have your CI/CD tools push proper semantic versioned tags, but there will be always a clear distinction between automated vs manual tags.